cristoper/feedmixer/README.rst

 #.
 Install dependencies: ``$ pip3 install -r requirements.txt``

-:mod:`feedmixer_wsgi` should run in any WSGI server (uwsgi, gunicorn, mod_wsgi, ...).
+``feedmixer_wsgi`` should run in any WSGI server (uwsgi, gunicorn, mod_wsgi, ...).
 Refer to the documentation for your server of choice.

 .. _`virtual environment`: https://virtualenv.pypa.io/en/stable/